KSP-KOS/KOS/doc/source/structures/misc/time.rst

 Using TIME to detect when the physics have been updated 'one tick'
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 kOS programs run however fast your computer's animation rate will allow, which can flow and change from one moment to the next depending on load.
-However, the physics of the universe get updated at a fixed rate according to your game settings (the default, as of KSP 0.25, is 25 physics updates per second)
+However, the physics of the universe get updated at a fixed rate according to your game settings (the default is 25 physics updates per second)

 You can use the :global:`TIME` special variable to detect whether or not a real physics 'tic' has occurred yet, which can be important for scripts that need to take measurements from the simulated universe.
 If no physics tic has occurred, then :global:`TIME` will still be exactly the same value.